alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### New bugs

-When a production system is plagued by several concurrent bugs, it’s much more difficult to identify if a given page is for an existing or new bug.
+When a production system is plagued by several concurrent bugs, it's much more difficult to identify if a given page is for an existing or new bug.

 ### Mitigation delay

 If you aim for 99.99% availability, you have approximately 15 minutes of error budget per quarter.
 The build step of rolling forward may take much longer than 15 minutes, so rolling back impacts your users much less.

-If at all possible, avoid changes that can’t be rolled back, such as API incompatible changes and lockstep releases.
+If at all possible, avoid changes that can't be rolled back, such as API incompatible changes and lockstep releases.

-Design your system so that if feature X goes wrong, you can disable it via, for example, a feature flag without affecting feature Y. This strategy also improves release velocity, and makes disabling feature X a much simpler decision—you don’t need to check that your product managers are comfortable with also disabling feature Y.
+Design your system so that if feature X goes wrong, you can disable it via, for example, a feature flag without affecting feature Y. This strategy also improves release velocity, and makes disabling feature X a much simpler decision—you don't need to check that your product managers are comfortable with also disabling feature Y.

 For example, if the bug is the result of a code or config rollout, and you roll out to production gradually, you may have the opportunity to drain the elements of your infrastructure that have received the update.
 This allows you to mitigate the customer impact in seconds, rather than rolling back, which may take minutes or longer.

 ### Alerting

-Google SRE’s maximum of two distinct incidents per 12-hour shift encourages us to be thoughtful and cautious about how we configure paging alerts and how we introduce new ones.
+Google SRE's maximum of two distinct incidents per 12-hour shift encourages us to be thoughtful and cautious about how we configure paging alerts and how we introduce new ones.

 All alerts should be immediately actionable.
 There should be an action we expect a human to take immediately after they receive the page that the system is unable to take itself.

-If a team fully subscribes to SLO-based alerting, or paging only when error budget is burned (see the section “Black-Box Versus White-Box” in Site Reliability Engineering), it is critical that all teams involved in developing and maintaining the service agree about the importance of meeting the SLO and prioritize their work accordingly.
+If a team fully subscribes to SLO-based alerting, or paging only when error budget is burned (see the section "Black-Box Versus White-Box" in Site Reliability Engineering), it is critical that all teams involved in developing and maintaining the service agree about the importance of meeting the SLO and prioritize their work accordingly.

 Just like new code, new alerts should be thoroughly and thoughtfully reviewed.
 Each alert should have a corresponding playbook entry.

 Receiving a page creates a negative psychological impact.
 To minimize that impact, only introduce new paging alerts when you really need them.
 Anyone on the team can write a new alert, but the whole team reviews proposed alert additions and can suggest alternatives.
 Thoroughly test new alerts in production to vet false positives before they are upgraded to paging alerts.
-For example, you might email the alert’s author when the alert fires, rather than paging the on-call engineer.
+For example, you might email the alert's author when the alert fires, rather than paging the on-call engineer.

 ### Rigor of follow-up

 If you know the root cause, you can fix and prevent it from ever bothering you or your colleagues again.
 If your team cannot figure out the root cause, add monitoring and/or logging that will help you find the root cause of the page the next time it occurs.

-Explaining away a page as “transient,” or taking no action because the system “fixed itself” or the bug inexplicably “went away,” invites the bug to happen again and cause another page, which causes trouble for the next on-call engineer.
+Explaining away a page as "transient," or taking no action because the system "fixed itself" or the bug inexplicably "went away," invites the bug to happen again and cause another page, which causes trouble for the next on-call engineer.

-If your proposal will take 3 working weeks or 120 working hours to implement, and a page costs on average 4 working hours to properly handle, there’s a clear break-even point after 30 pages.
+If your proposal will take 3 working weeks or 120 working hours to implement, and a page costs on average 4 working hours to properly handle, there's a clear break-even point after 30 pages.

 For example, imagine a situation where there are too many servers on the same failure domain, such as a switch in a datacenter, causing regular multiple simultaneous failures: